Walker-TW/CV/README.md

 - History & Philosophy
 - 2:1
 - Fencing Teacher
-- Russian Award

 ## Experience

 **Arts Theatre Club** (June 2017 - Oct 2019)
 *Bar Supervisor*

+- Continuously surpassed monthly sales goals, repeatedly named the highest seller on the premises.
+- In charge of open and close shifts, tasked with keys to safe and doors.
+- Set weekly rota's for staff whose availability was constantly changing.

 **Cairns College of English** (April 2016 - Dec 2016)
 *English Teacher*

+- Ran and planned educationally based study tours for Japanese High School seniors.
+- Crafted personal curriculum for individual students of varying levels.
+- Balanced highly diverse class sizes of varying nationalities.

 **Ebo Young Talking Club Gyeongju SK** (Jan 2014 - Mar 2015)
 *English Teacher*

+- Created highly reviewed conversation lessons based around TEDtalks, which greatly increased student numbers.
+- Sole fluent English language teacher in charge of English communication for the language school.
+- Established a 'Business" class in which high level concepts were distilled down to easy to communicate ideas for non-native speakers.

 ## Interests

 - Fitness - I have been lifting weights for the last 10 years and hope one day to get "in shape".
-- Travel - I have visted over 30 nations.
+- Travel - I have visted and lived in over 30 nations.
+- Reading - My Kindle now has over 400 books on it and the list continues to grow.
-- Modding Hardware - I have created a mini arcade console using a Rasberry Pi 3.
+- Modding Hardware - I have created a mini arcade console using a Raspberry Pi 3.